LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ### Q: Something has changed in my survey and I’m not sure who made the change.
 How can I find this out?

 The post conversation survey is tracked by [Audit Trail](security-regulations-audit-trail.html).
-Go the Audit Trail section within LiveEngage and filter for “post conversation survey”.
+Go the Audit Trail section within the Conversational Cloud and filter for “post conversation survey”.